milicmil/KCNI_summer_school_day1/Tractor_tut_full.md

 save and unzip the data in a folder in your scratch space called **tutorial_data**.

-#### Obtaining tutorial dataset, Option 2, using a Scinet local copy of the data
+#### Obtaining tutorial dataset, Option 2, using a google drive link

-If you are having trouble downloading or unzipping the data, we have a local copy of the dataset on Sci-net.

-While in the main scratch folder for your username, the command below will copy the data to your scratch space.
+in order to download the data using google drive, we will use the python package **gdown**.
+First you will need to load python using this command `module load python/3.8.5` and then install gdown using `pip install -user gdown`.
+When gdown is installed.

+when it is installed, make a python file using nano `nano download_data.py` and copy the following code below into it.

+replace **url** with this link in QUOTATIONS: https://drive.google.com/drive/folders/1z9NAOs1E37xHRjAfUbXUvfU4L7YMuXbf?usp=sharing

 ```
-cp -r /gpfs/fs0/scratch/d/dfelsky/milicmil/tutorial_data/ /gpfs/fs0/scratch/HOST_FIRST_INITIAL/HOST_NAME/YOUR_SCINET_USERNAME/
+import gdown
+gdown.download_folder(url, quiet=True)
 ```
+press `ctrl+x` to save and exit the file.
+Run the file `python download_data.py`.

 We also provide a haplotype reference panel that can be downloaded from  [Shapeit](https://mathgen.stats.ox.ac.uk/impute/data_download_1000G_phase1_integrated_SHAPEIT2_16-06-14.html), which will be used for phasing, along with phased reference VCF files for local ancestry inference.
 Here is a complete list of the files: